iqbalmohomed/icac14/neutron/readme.md

 ## Create new port and boot VM

 Finally, we create a port on the private subnet and boot up a vm.
 I give an example with the IDs generated on my system.
-You should substitute with the ones generated on your installation: nova net-list
+You should substitute with the ones generated on your installation:

+Make a note of the private network's ID in both of the following commands:

+nova net-list

+neutron subnet-list

+In the following, the first ID is the subnet ID and the second is the network id:

 neutron port-create --fixed-ip subnet_id=c57a0503-15c9-44a6-8b4c-24c2b48285b5,ip_address=10.0.0.4 88abd80a-4fc3-4421-8c1d-9617648a2209

+In the following, the first ID is the image id (nova image-list) and the second id is from the port created in the previous line.

 nova boot --image b62280fe-c3a2-464d-bde6-f989b301789f --flavor m1.nano --key-name cloud --nic port-id=1c70d7f1-9c36-4bb6-86d2-d48ed7e70019 newvm

 sudo ip netns list

-You should be able to ping the VM:
+You should be able to ping the VM using the network namespace corresponding to the router:

 sudo ip netns exec qrouter-16b05e53-900f-4cf2-b7d4-18033555bbdc ping 10.0.0.4